Sitting Kills, My Story

-Scientists first noticed that transit drivers, who sit most of the day, are about twice as likely to get heart disease as those that stand.
+Scientists noticed that transit drivers, who sit most of the day, are twice as likely to get heart disease as those that stand.

 - It Can Shorten Your Life

-You’re more likely to die earlier from any cause if you sit for long stretches at a time.
+You’re more likely to die earlier if you sit for long stretches at a time.
 It doesn’t help even if you exercise every day.

 - Dementia Is More Likely

-If you sit too much, your brain can look just like that of someone with dementia.
-Moving throughout the day can help even more than exercise to lower your risk for health problems.
+If you sit too much, your brain can look like that of someone with dementia.
+Moving throughout the day can help more than exercise to lower your risk for health problems.

 - Raise Your Odds for Diabetes

-Yup, you’re more likely to have diabetes, if you sit all day.
-And it isn’t only because you burn fewer calories.
+Yup, you’re more likely to have diabetes if you sit all day.
+And, it isn’t only because you burn fewer calories.
 It’s the actual sitting that seems to do it.
-It is the way your body reacts to insulin, the hormone that helps it burn sugar and carbs for energy.
+It is the way your body reacts to insulin.
+This hormone helps you to burn sugar and carbs for energy.

 - You’ll Gain Weight

 Watch a lot of TV?
 Surf the web for hours on end?
 You’re more likely to be overweight.
-If you exercise that is good, but it won’t make a huge dent in extra weight you gain as a result of too much screen time.
+If you exercise that is good, but it won’t make a dent in the extra weight you gain from too much screen time.